awslabs/amazon-kinesis-archiver/README.md

 ## Configuring the Archive Mode

-Now that the function is set up, we need to tell it how data should be archived.
-Unfortunately we can't yet do this through AWS SAM, so we'll use the `tagStream.sh` script.
-The Kinesis Archiver knows how to archive data based on Tags that are placed on the source stream, which enables a single function to archive a virtually unlimited number of Kinesis Streams.
+Now that the function is set up, we need to tell it how data should be archived for each Stream.
+Unfortunately we can't yet do this through AWS SAM, so we'll use a script that's part of this project.
+The Kinesis Archiver knows decides how to archive data based on Tags that are placed on the source Kinesis Stream, which enables a single function to archive a virtually unlimited number of input Streams.
 To set the archive mode, simply run:

 `./bin/setup.sh <Stream Name> <Archive Mode> <region>` with the following options: